 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Fulcrum, adidas, and Spirit and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Fulcrum Therapeutics, Inc. (NASDAQ: FULC), adidas AG (OTC: ADDYY), and Spirit AeroSystems Holdings, Inc. (NYSE: SPR).
+NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Fulcrum Therapeutics, Inc. FULC, adidas AG ADDYY, and Spirit AeroSystems Holdings, Inc. SPR.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 3, 2022 - March 8, 2023